int128/awsswitch/README.md

 # awsswitch

-This is a command to export the credentials variables to switch a role with MFA code.
+This is a command to export the credentials variables to switch a role with MFA.

 ## Getting Started